-2. Standard Form 424A (SF-424A), Budget Information for Non-Construction Programs

-Complete the form.
+2. Standard Form 424A (SF-424A), Budget Information for Non-Construction Programs Complete the form.
 The total amount of federal funding requested for the project period should be shown on line 5(e) and on line 6(k) of the SF 424A.
 If indirect costs are included, the amount of indirect costs should be entered on line 6(j).
 The indirect cost rate (i.e., a percentage), the base (e.g., personnel costs and fringe benefits), and the total indirect amount should also be indicated on line 22.
-In Section B: Budget Categories column (1) should be filled out for federal funds, column (2) should be filled out for non-federal cost-share/match, and column (5) should be filled out for total project cost (federal funds and non-federal cost share/match).
+In Section B: Budget Categories row 1, column (e) should be filled out for federal funds, row 1 column (f) should be filled out for non-federal cost-share/match, and row 5 should be filled out for total project costs (federal funds, non-federal cost share/match, and project total).